cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 (``/home``, ``/apps``, etc.) and you can copy data from these snapshots should you need to restore deleted or modified files.

-Snapshots of audited projects are only accessible for a limited time and you may therefore need to contact UCPH-IT to restore deleted data for such projects.
+Snapshots of audited projects are only accessible for a limited time, and you may therefore need to contact UCPH-IT to restore deleted data for such projects.

 .. warning::